-Identifying Nonconformance: RESO may use a number of techniques to ensure adherence to standards, from data-driven, substring or text-similarity matching to manual review, machine learning or consumer reporting.
-RESO continuously monitors data being collected during the certification process and engages the community to ensure that variations from the standard are identified and addressed.
+Identifying Nonconformance: RESO may use a number of techniques to verify adherence to standards, from data-driven, substring or text-similarity matching to manual review, machine learning or consumer reporting.
+RESO continuously monitors data being collected during the certification process and engages the community to assure that variations from the standard are identified and addressed.

 Certification Revocation: RESO endorsements may be revoked at any time if a provider is found to be out of compliance with its current endorsements.
 Certified systems must be available in production to authorized customers.
 Notifications will be sent to the provider and recipient upon revocation of any endorsement.

 Rectifying Nonconformance: Providers and recipients will be notified when there is a compliance issue and will have 14 days to respond with a plan of action.
 These systems must be tested again within 30 days from the date of notification to maintain their certification status.

 Appeals: There is an appeal process for providers and recipients in cases when there is a disagreement about a local field or lookup that might be miscategorized as a RESO standard data element.
 Please contact firstname.lastname@example.org if you have any questions.

 System Performance Reporting: Providers may opt out of publishing their Data Dictionary server performance metrics publicly, but the results will be visible to the recipients of the endorsement.
 Anonymous industry aggregates for performance allow providers to improve services for data consumers.

 Retention/Removal of Data: Except for an applicant’s resource endpoints, credentials, metadata, certification results and data availability reports, certification data shall be expunged immediately and permanently upon completion of certification testing.